liam-cafearo/vgs-dashboard/README.md

 If successful the user should be able to start the dashboard tour, navigate through each tooltip and learn about how the can interact with the dashboard.

-### Scenario Two: Clickable charts/selectors that interact with each other.
+### Scenario Two: Clickable charts and selectors that interact with each other.

 #### Scenario Steps

 1. From the home page select some specific data factors from the charts i.e. platform, year etc.
-2. Check to see if the other charts/metrics have change when selecting these different data factors.
+2. Check to see if the other charts and metrics have change when selecting these different data factors.
 3. Try selecting more data factors.
-4. Check to see if the other charts/metrics have change when selecting these different data factors.
+4. Check to see if the other charts and metrics have change when selecting these different data factors.

 #### Desired Outcomes